 To these, we need to add a fourth parameter:

 - Is there anything getting in the way of the object?
 Do we have an unobstructed view?
-Is it within our visual field?
+Technically put, is it within our visual field?
+Is it in view, or out of view?

-Let’s go through the first three parameters in turn.
+Let’s go through the classic three parameters in turn.
 We’ll do more — a lot more — on fields later.

 Fine Detail — is it Big Enough?